ssmall41/pi_poetry/README.md

 # Pi Poetry

-Pi Poetry searches for natural-language words and phrases hidden in the decimal expansion of pi.
-It maps digit pairs to letters and scans the resulting character stream with an Aho-Corasick automaton, then groups found words into phrases.
+Pi Poetry searches for natural-language words and phrases hidden in large sequences of digits.
+It maps consecutive-digit to letters and scans the resulting character stream with an Aho-Corasick automaton, then groups found words into phrases.

 ## Building